GoverningOpen/governingopen.github.io/README.md

-# Open Source Governance Workshop
+# The Governance of Open Source

 This repository contains materials (guides, exercises, etc) for open source projects looking to tackle various governance challenges.
-It is structured so that organizers can run workshops at meetups and conferences to introduce these resources to open source teams.
 We believe that by learning about how past projects have tackled problems, we can avoid unnecessary stress and cultivate happier, more functional communities.

+The repository also contains a bare bones static site generator to display these materials via github pages.

 The repository is structured around **Governance Challenges** which are specific challenges that recur across many different projects.
 These include, but are not limited to: